-The Company's financial results are reported in accordance with generally accepted accounting principles (GAAP); however, in setting and measuring compensation targets, we use certain non-GAAP measures, such as adjusted income from continuing operations, adjusted earnings before interest and taxes, adjusted earnings per share, adjusted revenue growth, free cash flow and adjusted free cash flow.
+The company's financial results are reported in accordance with generally accepted accounting principles (GAAP); however, in setting and measuring compensation targets, we use certain non-GAAP measures, such as adjusted income from continuing operations, adjusted earnings before interest and taxes, adjusted earnings per share, revenue growth, free cash flow and adjusted free cash flow.

-Adjusted income from continuing operations, adjusted earnings before interest and taxes and adjusted earnings per share exclude the impact of special items like restructuring charges, tax adjustments, goodwill and asset write-downs, and costs related to dispositions and acquisitions.
-While these are actual company expenses, they can mask underlying trends associated with its business.
+Adjusted income from continuing operations, adjusted earnings before interest and taxes and adjusted earnings per share exclude the impact of special items like restructuring charges, tax adjustments, goodwill and asset writedowns, and costs related to dispositions and acquisitions.
+While these are actual company expenses, they can mask underlying trends associated with the business.
 Such items are often inconsistent in amount and frequency and as such, the adjustments provide greater insight into the current underlying operating trends of the business.

-Adjusted revenue growth is presented on a constant currency basis to exclude the impact of changes in foreign currency exchange rates since the prior period under comparison and the impact of disposals of certain business operations.
+Revenue growth is presented on a constant currency basis to exclude the impact of changes in foreign currency exchange rates since the prior period under comparison.
 This comparison provides better insight into the underlying revenue performance of the business and true operational performance from a comparable basis to prior period.

 Free cash flow and adjusted free cash flow provides insight into the amount of cash that management could have available for other discretionary uses.
-Free cash flow adjusts GAAP cash flow provided by operating activities for capital expenditures, restructuring payments, unusual tax settlements or payments, special pension plan contributions and other special items.
+Free cash flow adjusts GAAP cash flow from operating activities for capital expenditures, restructuring payments, unusual tax settlements, special contributions to the company pension fund and cash used for other special items.
 Adjusted free cash flow excludes the impact of reserve account deposits and finance receivables.